CG4002-Capstone-Project-B8/BleClient/README.md

 >In Step 10, the `AT+MAC=?` queries the MAC address of the Beetle.
 Once the MAC address of each Beetle is obtained, open `globals.py` and edit the `BEETLE_ADDRESSES`  variable accordingly.
 Refer to the `mac_dict` variable to correctly match the Beetles to their respective MAC addresses.

 ## Bluetooth Setup on Laptop
-1. Clone this repository to your relay laptop running on a Linux operating system.
+1. Make a copy of this folder on your relay laptop running on a Linux operating system.
 Note that the `bluepy` Python package used for BLE communication is only compatible with Linux.

 2. Ensure Python (version 3.0 or higher) is installed on the laptop.
     ```